Ghini/ghini.desktop/doc/use_cases-jbq.rst

          We do not edit the species, because there might be totally unrelated accessions connected to the same placeholder species.

-  ..  admonition:: unknown species for multiple accessions
+  ..  admonition:: Unknown species for multiple accessions
       :class: toggle

          A different case is when we have a whole batch of accessions, all